giordano-lucas/exchange-price-propagation/index.md

 {% include_relative figures/plotly/liquidity_evolution.html %}

-The daily median of the period between trades decays over time, meaning that the stock (`Shell`) is more and more traded.
+The daily median of the period between trades decays over time, meaning that the stock (`Shell`) becomes more and more traded along the years.
 However, it appears that between 2006 and 2008 this metric multiple ties higher for the British market than for the two others.
+In terms of lag, we would expect the British market not to be the leader market.
+Looking back at the figure of section [***lags evolution***](#lags-evolution), this is indeed that is observed.

 Then using these time series we plot the absolute lags between exchanges against the difference of `periods`.
 For example: on 2015-01-12 the median `period` between trades is 1.5s in the `US` and 1.0s in `NL`, we also have a lag of 500ms between these exchanges.
 Thus we add on the graph the point: $$(\mid 1.5-1 \mid \cdot \mid 500 \mid) = (0.5,500)$$.
 The final graph is the following: